Skip to content

 Emailify automatically includes Google Font @import code in your HTML exports for any Figma layers that are using a font from the Google Fonts library that Figma includes by default.

-Please note that Google Fonts will only be visible on any email clients that support the use of @font-face in emails, and a fallback websafe font (eg. "Arial", "Georgia" or "Courier") will automatically be loaded instead for any email clients that don't support custom fonts.
+Please note that Google Fonts will only be visible on any email clients that support the use of @font-face in emails, and a web safe fallback fonts (eg. "Arial", "Georgia" or "Courier") will automatically be loaded instead for any email clients that don't support custom fonts.